 Revised July 2018

-This page is intended as an overview of Collection Development at JMU Libraries.
-For the complete Collection Development Policy and other relevantpolicies, please visit: https://www.lib.jmu.edu/policies/cdpolicy
+This is an overview of collection development at JMU Libraries.
+Visit our Collection Development Policy page for more information.

 Collection Development at JMU Libraries

 Collection development is the process of planning, building and maintaining a useful, accessible library collection.
-This overview states the principles and guidelines to be followed by librarians and departmental faculty in developing and maintaining balanced collections across disciplines.
+This page offers an overview of the principles and guidelines to be followed by librarians and departmental faculty in developing and maintaining balanced collections across disciplines.
 When this policy refers to “collections,” it implies all library resources, whether owned, leased, or borrowed, physical or electronic.

 JMU Libraries is dedicated to providing information for students and faculty at the point of need.
-JMU Libraries adheres to a “holistic collections” model.1 Placement of physical collections is generally based on perceived needs and campus proximity of library facilities to academic department locations, wherever possible.
-In order to support online and distance learning activities, where students and faculty may be located away from campus, JMU Libraries exercises a preference for selection and access to digital resources thereby increasing user accessibility, regardless of physical location.
+JMU Libraries adheres to a “holistic collections” model.
+Placement of physical collections is based on perceived needs and proximity of library facilities to academic department locations, wherever possible.
+To support online and distance learning activities where students and faculty may be located away from campus, JMU Libraries exercises a preference for selection and access to digital resources, thereby increasing user accessibility, regardless of physical location.
 To assure the prudent allocation and expenditure of monies for collections and other information resources, JMU Libraries is viewed as a coordinated whole.

-Library collections are substantially supported by electronic resources acquired through the state consortium, the Virtual Library of Virginia (VIVA).
-JMU also participates in VIVA collection initiatives and resource sharing, as well, as other cooperative agreements, to maximize purchasing power and leverage information resource holdings across the state.
+Our collections are substantially supported by electronic resources acquired through the state consortium, the Virtual Library of Virginia (VIVA).
+JMU also participates in VIVA collection initiatives and resource sharing and other cooperative agreements to maximize purchasing power and leverage information resource holdings across the state.

 Collection Priorities and Intellectual Freedom

-The library collections will directly reflect and support its mission and the goals of the University.
+Our collections will directly reflect and support our mission and the goals of the University.
 Specifically, the priorities for building balanced collections across disciplines include: